fbpx

 • 20% Personal reflections

-Online registration for our Spring modules reopens in January 2024.
-Registration dates will be announced by the university here.
+Online registration for our Spring Trimester 2024 elective modules opens in January 2024.
+Undergraduate Spring Trimester 2024 registration dates have been announced by the university here and can also be found below.

 Looking for help with online registration?